progressivetech/net.ourpowerbase.constituentfields/README.md

-# Constituent Info
+# Constituent Fields

 ![Screenshot](/images/screenshot.png)

-Constituent Info adds custom fields for both individual and organization contact types to help track information relevant to community organizers.
+Constituent Fields adds custom fields for both individual and organization contact types to help track information relevant to community organizers.

 You are welcome to disable and/or add fields to the group of custom data fields